STUDY

 Overview

-The career prospects for graduates with financial expertise are vast and exciting, ranging from entrepreneurship to driving sustainable business practices.
-Our program supports entrepreneurial aspirations with access to hot desk spaces, networking, and collaborative opportunities through our Innovation Labs facility.
+The career prospects for graduates with financial expertise are excellent, ranging from accounting and finance roles to emerging roles in business intelligence analysis and developing strategies for sustainable business practices.
+Our program also supports entrepreneurial aspirations with access to hot desk spaces, networking, and collaborative opportunities.

 - Annual industry events and national competitions to apply your knowledge and skills.

-- Support for starting your own business through our Innovation Centre, with guidance from business leaders and academics.
+- Support for starting your own business through our Business Solutions Centre, with guidance from business leaders and academics.

 Course Modules